blog posts

 6. If you have selected the External option, you must now specify the network adapter (NIC) you intend to use, along with other related parameters.

-When choosing External mode, pay attention to two important options related to this switch:
+When choosing External mode, pay attention to two critical options related to this switch:

-Allow management operating system to share this network adapter:
+Allow the management operating system to share this network adapter:

 Enable this option if you want to allow the Hyper-V host to share the virtual switch and network card it uses with virtual machines.
-Once enabled, the host can use any configuration applied to the virtual switch, such as Quality of Service (QoS) settings, security settings, or other Hyper-V virtual switch features.
+Once enabled, the host can use any configuration applied to the virtual switch, such as Quality of Service (quality of service settings, security settings, or other Hyper-V virtual switch features.

 Figure 5.
 You may lose access to the Internet for a few moments while building a virtual switch.

 Figure 6.
-As you can see, the various adapters are shown with their speed and MAC address.
+The various adapters are shown in terms of their speed and MAC address.

-Enable single-root I / O virtualization (SR-IOV): Enable this option when you want to allow virtual machine traffic to communicate directly with the physical network card, regardless of the virtual switch.
+Enable single-root I / O virtualization (SR-IOV): This option allows virtual machine traffic to communicate directly with the physical network card, regardless of the virtual switch.

 7. If you want network traffic to be isolated from other virtual machines with which the virtual switch is shared or from the Hyper-V management tool on the host operating system, the option: